-COSMETOLOGY INSTRUCTOR STUDENT TEXTBOOKS AND KITS
+COSMETOLOGY INSTRUCTOR TEXTBOOK AND KITS

-Students enrolled in the 500 hour cosmetology instructor program will only be allowed to use Paul Mitchell technical kits and equipment while enrolled at the School.
-Students may purchase the Paul Mitchell Technical kit in it's entirety from the school, or they may be purchased independently.
-If purchased independently, they must meet the criteria listed on the Student Technical Kit List.
-Refer to the catalog kit list.
-If the student needs to replace a technical kit or equipment item at any time during his or her enrollment in the school, these items may be purchased through the school or independently.
+Students will only be allowed to use Paul Mitchell technical kits and equipment while enrolled at the School.
+Students may purchase the Paul Mitchell Technical kit in its entirety from the School, or the individual contents may be purchased independently.
+Students are responsible to purchase a Paul Mitchell Technical Kit at an additional cost apart from the tuition.
+Please note that Students are responsible for the purchase of personal stationery supplies.

+If purchased independently, the items must meet the criteria listed on the School's Technical Kit List.
+The most recent Technical Kit list can be requested from the School.
+If the student needs to replace a technical kit or equipment item at any time during his or her enrollment in the school, these items may be purchased through the School or independently.
+Technical kit contents and/or textbooks are subject to change.

 Students are advised to refrain from loaning any part of their technical kit or textbooks.
-The school is not responsible for items that are lost or stolen.
-Published kit lists herein are subject to change.
+The School is not responsible for items that are lost or stolen.